NHS and private ultrasound scans during pregnancy

 Between 6 and 10 weeks you can have a scan to see whether your pregnancy is developing normally.
-You’ll see a beating heart, and if you have the scan towards then 10 week mark you can also see the head and the where your baby’s little limbs are forming.
+You’ll see a beating heart, and if you have the scan towards then 10-week mark you can also see the baby’s head and the where their little limbs are forming.

 This scan can be reassuring if you’ve had a previous miscarriage or are feeling very worried.
 However, it’s important to note that if you experience any problems like pain or bleeding early in your pregnancy you should always contact your GP, midwife or the Early Pregnancy Assessment Unit (EPAU) first – they might be able to give you a scan without you having to pay to have it done privately and also do other checks to make sure you and your baby are healthy.

-If you’re really keen to know the sex of your baby as early as possible, you can have a private gender scan from as early as 16 weeks.
+If you’re really keen to know the sex of your baby, you can have a private gender scan from as early as 16 weeks.

 In the second half of your pregnancy, you can get a really clear view of your growing baby through a private 3D or 4D scan.

-- 3D scans provides static three-dimensional images of your baby.
+- 3D scans provide static three-dimensional images of your baby.

-- 4D scans shows your baby moving around in real time.
+- 4D scans show your baby moving around in real time.